majestic53/nesl/src/README.md

 # NESL (NES-Lite) Sources

-## Detailed Documentation

-See the doxygen comments [here](../docs/html/index.html) for more details.

 ## Project Architecture

 This project is built around a common bus, allowing the various subsystems to communicate with each other: